kirbyfan64/TSC/tsc/docs/pages/scene.md

 view), and a large full-screen image is shown to the user.
 Then, story is narrated using a story text box shown in the lower third of the screen.
-The user can advance the story text by pressing either of Return, the Action key, or the Shoot key.
+The user can advance the story text by pressing either of Return, the Action, or the Shoot key.
 Depending on the configuration of the scene, new text appears, the full-screen image changes, or something else happens on advancement.